AMEApp/TrillionShopifySDK/viewer/README.md

 - Press "Save"

+## 5. Choose how to get the SKU

+You need to choose a method of getting the SKU, it depends on what you specify in the SKU field in the product card in the Trillion Dashboard.

+1. Get SKU from Product SKU field.
+If you use SKU field in your Shopify product.
+`{{ product.selected_or_first_available_variant.sku }}` (default)
+2. Get SKU from url `url.slice(url.lastIndexOf('/') + 1)`.
+If you don't use SKU field, you can use product name from url.

+If you prefer method 2, you need to do some changes in `trillion_viewer.liquid`.

+- Comment line 26
+- Uncomment line 29

-## 5. Connect a snippet to your theme
+## 6. Connect a snippet to your theme

-- In the Shopify Code editor, go to Layout -> theme.liquid and add this line right before right `</body>` tag
+- In the Shopify Code editor, go to Layout -> theme.liquid and add this line right before closing `</body>` tag

 ```liquid
   {%- if request.page_type == 'product' -%}